dilbar-73/CodeAlpha_TO-DO-LIST/README.md

-createing aa TO-DO-LIST using html,css&javascript
+creating a TO-DO-LIST using html,css & javascript